algolia/docsearch/docs/src/config-file.md

 ### Using regular expressions

-The `start_urls` and `stop_urls` options also enable you to provide regular expression to express more complex patterns.
+The `start_urls` and `stop_urls` options also enable you to use regular expressions to express more complex patterns.
 This object must at least contain a `url` key targeting a reachable page.

 You can also define `variables` key that will be injected into your specific URL pattern.
 The following example makes this variable feature clearer: